Automatic Regularization for Linear MMSE Filters: Introduction

+The two main classes of \gls{mmse} filters are (i) the error minimization, where the linear filter is designed to approximate the desired signal with the smallest average squared error, and (ii) interference suppression, where the objective is to minimize the interference energy while maintaining the energy of the desired signal.

-The core idea is to use a linear transformation of the input signal that approximates the desired signal with the smallest average squared error.
-The fundamental, Wiener equation, solved to obtain the MMSE filter, uses the implicit or explicit inversion of the covariance matrix of the input signal.
-To avoid numerical problems and to guarantee the uniqueness of the solution, the Wiener equation must be \emph{regularized}, as done, most often, by adding a positive regularization parameter to the diagonal element of the covariance matrix.
+The equations solved to obtain the \gls{mmse} filters rely on the implicit or explicit inversion of the covariance matrix of the input signal.
+To avoid numerical problems and to guarantee the uniqueness of the solution, the equations must be \emph{regularized}, as is most often done by adding a positive regularization parameter to the diagonal elements of the covariance matrix.

-Determining the regularization parameter is frequently regarded as a challenge for practitioners, contingent on the \gls{snr} or the nature of the specific problem at hand.
-On the other hand, this issue is rather well known in the machine learning and regression analysis contexts, where methods such as cross-validation \cite{Allen71,Golub79} or \gls{em} \cite[18.1.3]{Barber12_Book} are often used to find the parameters, which are not directly of interest but affect the solutions (known as \emph{hyperparameters}).
+Determining the regularization parameter is frequently regarded as a challenge for practitioners and, depending on the \gls{snr} or the type of problem, it is often handcrafted for each specific problem.
+This attitude changes and, recently, the regularization received in-depth attention in the context of system identification \cite{Pillonetto22_book}.

+On the other hand, this issue is rather well known in the contexts of machine learning and regression analysis, where methods such as cross-validation \cite{Allen71,Golub79} or \gls{em} \cite[18.1.3]{Barber12_Book} are often used to find parameters which are not of direct interest, but affect the solutions (known as \emph{hyperparameters}).

-Although it is possible to find the regularization parameter directly from the data, and despite regularization being crucial to finding the MMSE filters, the signal processing literature rarely adopts the known solutions from the area of machine learning.
-The main reason, we believe, is that the solutions are not in closed-form and rather rely on solving the regularized Wiener equations multiple times.
-While this is indeed the case, we show that, in practice, the solution can be found very efficiently and does not entail any significant complexity increase if we exploit the eigenvalue decomposition of the covariance matrix.
+However, despite regularization being crucial to finding \gls{mmse} filters, the signal processing literature, in general does not use simple and general solutions from the area of machine learning.
+The main reason, we believe, is that they are not offered in closed form and, in general, may require searching over the entire space of solutions and solving the regularized equations multiple times.
+We show that, in practice, the solution can be found very efficiently via fixed-point iteration and does not entail any significant complexity increase if we exploit the eigenvalue decomposition of the covariance matrix.